-^{}Following the training needs assessment suitable knowledge was demonstrated in these areas.
+^{}Following the training needs assessment suitable knowledge was either demonstrated in these areas or completed in previous years.

-7.2 The Board will continue training as required during 2022 to address any emerging issues and to ensure it is up to date with any regulatory or guidance requirements.
+- 7.2 The Board will continue training as required during 2024 to address any emerging issues and to ensure it is up to date with any regulatory or guidance requirements or outcome from the governance review. - 7.3 In January 2024 the Board will undertake a knowledge assessment which will form part of the Training Plan which is to be developed in Q1 2024.
+In line with the Training policy Board members are required to undertake 14 hours of training annually.